-The Courts have an expectation that parents, and carers will act in the best interests of their children.
+The Courts have an expectation that parents and carers will act in the best interests of their children.
 This includes continuing to comply with the parenting arrangements as best they can.

 Should one parent need to self-isolate or quarantine and the children are in their care, then the children will be required to remain with them for the duration of the isolation or quarantine period.

-Any temporary changes to spend time should be discussed and agreed upon with the other parent and where possible documented in writing.
+Any temporary changes to spending time should be discussed and agreed upon with the other parent and where possible documented in writing.
 If you cannot reach an agreement, or cannot do so safely, we can assist you with this.

 With the closures of schools, extracurricular activities, parks and restaurants, many families are now finding that their agreed place of changeover is no longer accessible to them.